NPPprojects/yap/README.md

+#Neepo's Input
+ShellGPT is already pretty good, but there are a couple of things I don't like (such as the name).
+Planning on doing the following changes.
+1. Invoke by calling yap instead of sgpt.
+LLMs yap a lot and that should be reflected.
+2. Price per query.
+Kind of surprised that isn't part of the settings.
+I like to know how much money I'm burning, everytime I forget the most basic shortcut imaginable.
+3. Remove quotation marks per query.
+Having to do "" is just strain on my hands I don't need.
+It's a pretty easy to do change, if it's just a case of sending prompts, but the repo makes use of special character use for some really cool functions, and I'm not sure if both are supportable (but they should right?
+Come on the shell cap can't be that).
+4. Model changing is frustrating atm, I just want easy switch between gpt-4o and mini having to type it out everyrtime is annoying.
+Default should probs be mini anyway, for shortcuts its about as good.
+5. The code for setting roles, specifically default roles is mom's spaghetti.
+Surely setting the default can be done in .json .yaml file alongside a bunch of other things.
+6. Internet browsing would be kind of clutch for things like ZED IDE which is amazing, but gets updated constantly.
+Like using a prefix for an online search (As delegating paid compute when you know what you want is silly).

 # ShellGPT
 A command-line productivity tool powered by AI large language models (LLM).
 This command-line tool offers streamlined generation of **shell commands, code snippets, documentation**, eliminating the need for external resources (like Google search).
 Supports Linux, macOS, Windows and compatible with all major Shells like PowerShell, CMD, Bash, Zsh, etc.